 Gardeners learn all about composting and worm farming techniques, helping to create an ongoing supply of compost and worm castings for the garden while diverting food waste from landfill.

 Locals gather to share diverse bread making methods and discover the secrets of sourdough.
-The loaves made are then sold at The Community Grocer Fitzroy.

 If you would like to join High Rise, please contact us!